jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - Introduction

-- Chapter 1—Earth is Chessboard—Here Are The Rules of the Game —Application—TBD
+- Chapter 1—Earth is Chessboard—Here Are The Rules of the Game
 - Chapter 2—What Life Is—The Creator of Players
-  —Application—TBD

 - Chapter 3—What Evolution Is—The Editor of Players
-  —Application—TBD

-- Chapter 4—The History of Life's Evolution —Application—TBD
+- Chapter 4—The History of Life's Evolution

-- Chapter 5—Our History From Trees to Fire —Application—TBD
+- Chapter 5—Our History From Trees to Fire
 - Chapter 6—The History of Civilization
-  —Application—TBD

 - Chapter 7—The Ancients
-  —Application—TBD

 - Chapter 8—The Moderns
-  —Application—TBD

-- Chapter 9—Techvolution—The Ones Who Lived the Truth—Camels in the Amazon —Application—TBD
+- Chapter 9—Techvolution—No More Camels in the Amazon

 <!-- Chapters: Rough notes per each -->